 All parties interested in proper behavior on the internet unite to combat spammers and scammers.
 This cooperation leads to a safer user experience.
 However, the spam filters and traps sometimes catch innocent email marketers, who just want to communicate with their customers.

-Let’s take a look at the main techniques for how to stop emails going to spam.
+Let’s take a look at the main techniques for how to stop emails from going to spam.

 How to Avoid Spam Filters

 We’ve identified 5 main categories of reasons for getting under the spam filters and will tell you how to bypass them: